One of the most fascinating movements I’ve ever witnessed is that of tiny homes.

 Can I toss out a theory as to why people are doing this?
 Why folks by the millions are watching one extreme of housing options from the comfort of the other extreme?

-It’s because our society is insatiably curious about what it would be like, but not willing to commit to find out.
+It’s because our society is insatiably curious about what it would be like to live this way, but not willing to commit to the lifestyle 100% to find out.

 What if a resort capitalized on this by building 8-10 tiny homes near their base area.
 I have no idea what the permitting process would be on something like that, but those details aside, think about some of these pieces.